debabrata-mallick/AI-Personal-Assistant/README.md

 8)It can show the result of the resolution theorem with an example.
 9)It can find shortest path using A start search.
 10)It can draw various figures.

+**Key Learnings
+**
+Speech recognition(speech to text).
+Implementation of A star search.
+Text to speech(Pyttsx3).
+Integration of voice command and turtle sim to draw various shapes.
+Showing the output of A star search on webpage using Django.
+Demonstration of Resolution theorem.
+Opening any directory or applications using OS module.
+Fetching data from Wikipedia.
+Sending emails using voice commands with the smtplib module.

+**Future Work**
+Project can be implemented for multiple languages like Hindi.
+We can control smart home devices using voice commands.
+Voice commands can be used to play games.
+Voice commands can also be used to check traffic on road.
+Voice of a individual can be used to detect the mood of a person